Nacriema/PMIS-Tool/README.md

 - [ ] Add UI and Functional code for Measurement task

 ## Result (Completed on Feb 12, 2022)
-* Base on [InvoiceNet GUI](https://github.com/naiveHobo/InvoiceNet) and then do som modification with [Sun-Valley Tkinter theme](https://github.com/rdbende/Sun-Valley-ttk-theme)
+* Base on [InvoiceNet GUI](https://github.com/naiveHobo/InvoiceNet) and then do some modification with [Sun-Valley Tkinter theme](https://github.com/rdbende/Sun-Valley-ttk-theme)

 ![](./readme_images/im1.png)